 Life Events Where You May Want to Calculate Home Replacement Cost

-There are several different life events that you may find require you to calculate your home’s replacement cost.
+There are several different life events that you may find require you to calculate your home’s replacement cost, such as:

 - Purchasing a new insurance policy